microsoft/vscode-docs/docs/python/environments.md

 By default, the Python extension looks for and loads a file named `.env` in the current workspace folder, then applies those definitions.
 The file is identified by the default entry `"python.envFile": "${workspaceFolder}/.env"` in your user settings (see [General Python settings](/docs/python/settings-reference.md#general-python-settings)).
 You can change the `python.envFile` setting at any time to use a different definitions file.

 >**Note**: Environment definition files are not used in all situations where environment variables are available for use.
 Unless Visual Studio Code documentation states otherwise, these only affect certain scenarios as per their definition.
+For example: The extension doesn't use environment definition files when resolving setting values.

 A debug configuration also contains an `envFile` property that also defaults to the `.env` file in the current workspace (see [Debugging - Set configuration options](/docs/python/debugging.md#set-configuration-options)).
 This property allows you to easily set variables for debugging purposes that replace variables specified in the default `.env` file.